kingluddite/web-dev-notes/development/tools/text-editors/sublime-text.md

 ### Add the following packages using: `cmd` + `shift` + `p` (for each one)
 * SidebarEnhancements
 * Advanced New File
+* AutoFileName
+  - Give you dropdown of path to assets
 * Markdown Extended
 * Markdown Preview
 * Oceanic Next Color Scheme